MicrosoftDocs/fabric-docs/docs/database/sql/limitations.md

 Mirroring of SQL database in Fabric is available in [Fabric regions that support mirroring](../mirrored-database/azure-sql-database-limitations.md#fabric-regions-that-support-mirroring).

-Currently, Fabric SQL database is not available if you have [Private link](../../security/security-private-links-overview.md) enabled on your Fabric tenant.
+Currently, Fabric SQL database is not available if you had [Private link](../../security/security-private-links-overview.md) enabled on your Fabric tenant at the start of the preview on November 19.

 ## Limitations